NexPlayer/Android-SDK/advanced.md

 |-------|---------|
 | mp    | The `NexPlayer` object generating the event. |
 | keyId | The Key ID of Media drm for offline playback.   |

-**Returns**

-void.

-Implemented in `NexEventReceiver`.

 ### NexOfflineStoreController.IOfflineStoreListener Interface Reference

 This interface allows the application to get events about the Offline Store from `NexOfflineStoreController`.

 When stroing data to `NexOfflineStoreController`, the user must call `setListener(IOfflineStoreListener i)` to get events before startOfflineStore.
 When the user wants to call an API that edits UI-related APIs or the state of OfflineStore such as `stopOfflineStore()` from `IOfflineStoreListener` callback, they must use a Handler in order for the API to be able to run on the main application thread.

 #### void onDownloadEnd ( boolean completed)